abaiakmatova/animal-fundraiser/CONTRIBUTING.md

-Make changes to index.js to make the webpage responsive.
+Make changes to index.html to make the fundraiser page responsive.